ERRCD Forum

 • The final decision on whether or not to accept the article lies in the prerogative right of the editor with a clearly defined reference to the originality, significance and clarity of the article.
 That is, the editor’s decision must be informed by the importance, quality, validity, relevance and originality of the article to the scope of the journal and the world of knowledge.
 This decision process must not be influenced by the authors’ sexual orientation, religion, ethnic attachment, institutional affiliation, political philosophy, race, citizenship and gender.

-• The editor should by no reason oblige the authors to cite their journal(s) or their personal articles as a condition for accepting articles for publication.
+• The editor should under no circumstances oblige the authors to cite their journal(s) or their personal articles as a condition for accepting articles for publication.

 • In case of any ethical issues concerning a submitted manuscript or a published paper, the editor should immediately take necessary measures in consultation with the author(s).